MissVeronica/um-custom-directory-template/README.md

 # UM Custom Directory Template
-Custom template for repositioning of "More Filters" to the left and "Sort by:" below the filters.
+Custom Directory template for repositioning of "More Filters" to the left and "Sort by:" below the filters.

 ## Updates ##
 None